winar-jin/css0to1-startkit-master/README.md

 # CSS 0 to 1 Starter Kit

-To do the exercises, just edit the files with your favourite editor.
+To do the exercises, Just edit the files with your favourite editor.

 If you want a live-edit experience, install [BrowserSync](http://www.browsersync.io/).